ranjanmannige/backmap/README.rst

 PIP Installation
 -----------------

-Running the following at command line would get the job done (the '-I' is not necessary, but ensures the latest sub-version is installed):
+Running the following at a command prompt (terminal) would get the job done (the '-I' is not necessary, but ensures the latest sub-version is installed):

 .. code-block:: bash